Shooting: Slings

 The sling is used to create isometric pressure to increase steadiness.
-While the use of a sling is of questionable value when shooting from the standing position, it is very much worth using from kneeling, sitting or prone.
-It was also used in back position in which case the sling is looped around the foot and it is this that takes the recoil.
+While the use of a sling is of questionable value in shooting from the standing position, it is very much worth using from kneeling, sitting, or prone.
+It is also used in back position, and the sling is then looped around the foot and takes the recoil.
 Proper use of the sling locks the rifle into the body and enhances that solid foundation so critical to delivering an accurate shot.